jongiddy/odtparse/README.md

 odtparse
 ========

-An experiment in literate programming using OpenDocument
+An quick experiment in literate programming using OpenDocument, created in a single day (8 November 2007).

+Copyright 2007 Jonathan Patrick Giddy